 It would be a long task to say all that Dickens has done for the English novel.
 It would be easier to state what he has not done for it.
 Indeed the novel of this generation is so completely a work of his re-creation, that it would be mere ingratitude backed up by stupidity not to hail him as the immediate parent of it.
-He took it up when at best it was but a cold imitation of Sir Walter's polite formality and elegant prolixity, and too often was scarce fit for a servants' hall, in which a fac-simile of Theodore Hook presided as butler.
+Wotten has said that "the whole natural history of He took it up when at best it was but a cold imitation the Bible is exhausted by Bochart in his Hierozoicon, of Sir Walter's polite formality and elegant prolixity, as the account how the world was peopled after the and too often was scarce fit for a servants' hall, in which Flood is in his Phaleg and Canaan."
+Bochart's a fac-simile of Theodore Hook presided as butler.
 He raised it from its low estate, and made it what it is,-loved and honoured by the wise and good as much as by the simple and unenquiring.
-He put an end to the hateful calumny of Sir Walter Scott that it was calculated only to amuse; for he gave it earnestness of purpose-and, as means for arriving at its aim, wit unprecedented, and language such as men had never before listened to.
-Of all the novelists now figuring in for the most part from Greek and Roman literaour literature, there is not one who is not largely indebted to him; and the popular and applauded ones are not few, whose characters, plots, tricks of handling, modes of description, even to the slightest mannerisms of expression, may be immediately traced to him, although their artistic aspirations may be the exact reverse of his elevated and benevolent ones.

-This judgment may lead the reader to an estimate of Mr. Jeaffreson's own genius; for it is the key to many of his opinions and unlocks the mystery of much of his criticism.
-The idea of comparing Shakspeare to Dickens (not Dickens to Shakspeare), as the only approachable author, is worthy of the worshipper of the modern school; nevertheless, we shall adhere to the ancient worship, regardless of the outery from the young herd of "sickening cant and irredeemable dunderheadism."
-Finally, we may say of these volumes that they are lively; and pleasant reading; that they revive and stimulate many pleasant reminiscences, and contain the result of a good deal of hard labour and some conscientious criticism; although they are often disappointing, sometimes unjust, and not a little short-coming.
-If the author be young he will live to correct these blemishes, and may make the work in future editions a standard one in English literation in a collected form.
-Hours of Sun and Shade.
-By Vernon de Montgomery.
+He put an end to the hateful calumny of Sir Walter Scott that it was calculated only to amuse; for he gave it earnestness of sive range of subjects which we have just enume purpose-and, as means for arriving at its aim, wit un- rated, he has brought to bear a clear and powerful precedented, and language such as men had never be- intellect, and profound and varied learning, gathered fore listened to.
+Of all the novelists now figuring in for the most part from Greek and Roman literaour literature, there is not one who is not largely in- ture and from Christian and Rabbinical commentadebted to him; and the popular and applauded ones are tors.
+There is one merit due to our author which not few, whose characters, plots, tricks of handling, in these days of rapidity and movement, we are apt modes of description, even to the slightest mannerisms to overlook; at the foot of the page all passages of expression, may be immediately traced to him, although their artistic aspirations may be the exact reverse of his elevated and benevolent ones.
+This judgment may lead the reader to an estimate of Mr. Jealfreson's own genius; for it is the key be found on the shelves of every well-furnished to many of his opinions and unlocks the mystery of much of his criticism.
+The idea of comparing fore, be confined to the additions and alterations Shakspeare to Dickens (not Dickens to Shakspeare), as the only approachable author, is worthy of the worshipper of the modern school; nevertheless," we shall adhere to the ancient worship, regardless of the outery from the young herd of "siekening cant and irredeemable dunderheadism."
+Finally, we may say of these volumes that they are lively and pleasant reading; that they revive and stimulate many pleasant reminiscences, and contain the result of a good deal of hard labour and some conscientious criticism; although they are often disappointing, sometimes unjust, and not a little short-coming.
+If the author be young he will live to correct these blemishes, and may make the work in future editions a standard one in English literature.